obnoxious-hippopotamus/similar-service/README.md

 ### Prerequisites

+This app uses MySQL DBMS.
+You must have MySQL installed and a running mySQL server on your local machine in order to seed mock data.

 Make a copy of this repository and clone it onto your local machine. cd into the newly created directory and open the file into your favorite text editor.